Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: P 1 -bundles over P 2

-\end{lemma} \begin{proof} The existence of $\rho$ is given by Lemma~\ref{blanchard}.
-The fact that it is surjective can be seen by making $\GL_3$ act naturally on $\PP_b$ and by doing nothing on $y_0,y_1$, and by acting naturally on $z_0,z_1,z_2$. \end{proof}
+\begin{proof} The existence of $\rho$ is given by Lemma~\ref{blanchard}.
+The fact that it is surjective can be seen by making $\GL_3$ act naturally on $\PP_b$, do nothing on $y_0,y_1$, and act naturally on $z_0,z_1,z_2$. \end{proof}

-\begin{remark} Assume that $b \geq 1$.
-The group of automorphisms of $\p^1$-bundle of $\PP_b$ identifies with the (connected) group
+\begin{remark} Assume $b \geq 1$.
+The group of automorphisms of $\p^1\!$-bundle of $\PP_b$ identifies with the (connected) group

 whose action on $\PP_b$ is as follows: